channdethsok/channdethsok.github.io/content/resume/index.md

 ## Volunteering

 - Vice General Secretary at AXK (Feb 2024 – Mar 2025)
-- Volunteer Math tutor for ITC students and IP-Paris candidates
+- Volunteer Math tutor for ITC students and IP-Paris candidates in Cambodia.

 ---